uriyay/human_context_switcher/README.md

 google:
         Search a phrase in google.
+        syntax: google [push|set] phrase
-        param phrase: a phrase to search in google
+        param push: push the first result to the stack param set: set the phrase in memory to the first result param phrase: a phrase to search in google

+wiki:
+        Gets wikipedia info about something
+        Syntax: wiki [push|set] phrase

+msdn:
+        Gets msdn about function
+        param function_name: the function to get msdn about

+man:
+        Gets man page
+        syntax: man <topic> [section]

 Also you can type a text wrapped by "`" in order to run to run it with python. for example: "push `1+1`" will push 2).